Unrest over Mexico gasoline price hike erupts into looting

 Three supermarkets, an electronics store and a shopping center were sacked and at least 14 people were detained, the state government reported.
 At one supermarket officers fired into the air to disperse the multitudes.

-Earlier in the day, President Enrique Pena Nieto took to the airwaves to defend his unpopular gasoline deregulation measure that resulted in price hikes up of up to 20 percent over the weekend.
+Earlier in the day, President Enrique Pena Nieto took to the airwaves to defend his unpopular gasoline deregulation measure that resulted in price hikes of up to 20 percent over the weekend.

 The increases took effect as the government ends regulated prices for gasoline and diesel, which it says represented subsidies that unduly benefited wealthier Mexicans.